struggler5/Meme-dispenser/README.md

 # The meme dispenser

 *The initial directory had 907 files but github has a limit for files so I only uploaded 72 memes :(*
+## Use
+> You could just drag and drop the `meme_dispenser.py` file in your personal meme directory *Warning:for now it only works with .jpg files, and sadly no video*
 ## Dependecies
 - python 3.7 and above
 - cv2